facebookarchive/open-graph-protocol/content/index.markdown

 <a id='implementations'></a>
 ## Implementations
 The open source community has developed a number of parsers and publishing tools.
-Let the mailing list know if you've built something awesome too!
+Let the Facebook group know if you've built something awesome too!

 * [Facebook Object Debugger](http://developers.facebook.com/tools/debug/) -
   Facebook's official parser and debugger